List of Power Rangers Ninja Storm characters: Dustin Brooks

-Waldo 'Dustin' Brooks (Glenn McMillan) is the co-protagonist and the Yellow Wind Ranger as well as the second male Yellow Ranger (after Tideus, the Yellow Alien Ranger).
-As such, he is capable of fighting underground and moving through the earth.
-Dustin pilots the Lion Ninja Zord and his specialized weapon was called the Lion Hammer, which he could slam into the ground and cause small earthquakes.
-He can also split himself into two separate fighters.
-Dustin and his fellow Ranger Shane have been best friends since childhood.
-By the end of the series, Dustin graduates from the Wind Academy and stays on as a teacher.
+Waldo 'Dustin' Brooks (Glenn McMillan) is the Yellow Wind Ranger.
+He is the second male Yellow Ranger after Tideus, the Yellow Alien Ranger.
+Dustin trained in earth based fighting techniques.
+Dustin pilots the Lion Ninja Zord and his specialized weapon is the Lion Hammer.
+Dustin is a motocross rider and works at the bike store, Storm Chargers.
+He is somewhat naive and gullible, having been duped by Hunter and Blake, as well as Marah on multiple occasions.Dustin and Marah seemed to harbor interest in each other, but nothing was ever expanded on.
+Alongside Shane and Tori, Dustin graduates from the Wind Academy and stays on as a teacher.